Bulldog Girls Basketball Camp

 In her prep career, she helped Dowling Catholic in Des Moines win state championships in 1998 and 2000 and she is a member of the Iowa Girls High School Athletic Union Hall of Fame.

-"This is a tremendous opportunity to coach this team to continue to build upon the winning tradition the Bulldogs have established in the Missouri Valley Conference," Baranczyk said.
-"I will strive to sign student-athletes who will love Drake University and will make the alumni and the Des Moines community proud.
+"This is a tremendous opportunity to coach this team to continue to build upon the winning tradition the Bulldogs have established in the Missouri Valley Conference," said Baranczyk.
+"I strive to sign student-athletes who will love Drake University and will make the alumni and the Des Moines community proud.
 I want to thank Sandy Hatfield Clubb, David Maxwell and the rest of the Drake administration for sharing their vision clearly and giving me the opportunity to lead this program into the future."

-On the date of her hire, Baranczyk was the second youngest Division I head women's basketball coach.
+On the date of her hire, Baranczyk who was 31 years old at the time of her hire was the second youngest Division I head women's basketball coach.
 Even as one of the younger Division I head coaches she has made an immdiate impact in women's basketball as she attended the 2013 edition of The Center for Coaching Excellence (CCE).
 Along with 31 fellow WBCA-member college women's basketball coaches she completed the invitation-only, two-and-a-half day elite leadership program hosted by Columbia University in New York City.

 Created in 2011 through a partnership between Columbia and the Women’s Basketball Coaches Association, and funded in part through a grant from the NCAA, the CCE provides an unparalleled, exclusive learning experience for attendees.